shwaindog/Fortitude/README.md

 1. Make it easy to build eTrading applications in .NET
 2. Minimise publish latency between servers communicating
 3. Minimise garbage generated on market updates
-4. Take advantage of mechanical synchronization of x64 architecture and multithreading
+4. Take advantage of mechanical sympathy of x64 architecture and multithreading
 5. Support Windows and Linux as equal deployment options
 6. Provide reliability and updatability through comprehensive testing

 # Why this exists
 .NET and .NET core is a great platform for building eTrading applications thanks to it's availability of structs and high precision decimal type that unlike Java's BigDecimal generates garbage when handling numbers.
-However unlike Java, .NET library of low latency class is lacking and this library hopes to provide those missing tools to allow .NET developers the same ease of building trading applications.
+However unlike Java, .NET lacks a pleothra of low latency libraries and this library hopes to provide those missing tools to allow .NET developers the same ease of building trading applications.

 ## Current State
 This project is in Beta v0.1 release and is under heavy development.
-It is expected to change frequently and with backwards compatibility support until it make v1.0.
+It is expected to change frequently and with NO backwards compatibility support until it reaches v1.0.

 ## Whats in the Box Now
 The following are a list of features found in the Fortitude Libraries